NanoComp/meep/doc/docs/ModeExpansion.md

 ### Adding an eigenmode source and timestepping

-The next step is to add an eigenmode source inside the smaller waveguide (i.e. a collection of MEEP point sources on a cross-sectional surface whose radiated fields reproduce the fields of a waveguide eigenmode carrying power in the positive X direction), then timestep to accumulate Fourier-domain fields on a cross-sectional plane within the larger waveguide.
+The next step is to add an *eigenmode source* inside the smaller waveguide---that is, a collection of MEEP point sources, lying on a cross-sectional surface, whose radiated fields reproduce the fields of a waveguide eigenmode---then timestep to accumulate Fourier-domain fields on a cross-sectional plane within the larger waveguide.
-This entire procedure is carried out by the `get_flux()` method in the `wvg_taper` class, which accepts some optional arguments to fine-tune the source configuration you want.
+This entire procedure is carried out by the `get_flux()` method in the `wvg_taper` class:

 ````python
     ##################################################